amarao/ansible-ovs-bridges/README.md

 (iface and ovs_timeout are not mandatory)

 Note: this role does not check if interface (iface) exists or not.
-It's perfectly valid (from OVS point of view) to add non-existing
+It's perfectly valid (from OVS point of view) to add non-existing interface to the bridge.

 Note2: You shoud be really careful with active interfaces.
 If you say name:br-ex iface:eth0, you will loose connectivity by high chance.